 After enabling Microsoft CHAP Version 2, check if the problem is the still appears.

 3. Uncheck Include Windows logon domain option

 Sometimes Connection failed with error 691 message can appear if your VPN connection isn’t configured properly, but you can fix that problem by disabling Include Windows logon domain option.
-To fix the problem, do the following:
+To fix the issue, do the following:

 - Open Network Connections.
 For detailed instructions on how to do that, check the previous solution.